 Production Ensuring Europe‘s energy supply

-With Nova and Dvalin in the development pipeline, Wintershall Dea is set to operate even more of its own production in Norway.
+With Dvalin in the development pipeline, Wintershall Dea is set to operate even more of its own production in Norway.
 And by 2022, we are forecasted to be amongst the three largest non-state producers in Norway.

 The Edvard Grieg field is located in the Utsira High area of the North Sea, around 180 kilometres west of Stavanger.
 The field, discovered in 2007, came on-stream in November 2015.
 The oil field has a stand-alone platform, including processing and living quarters on a steel jacket construction.
 The platform has been designed as a regional hub to receive and process hydrocarbons from current and future developments and discoveries in the area.